henrikekannen/j-H.md/CourseworkJ-H.md

 ## Integrative decision making
 ------------------------------
 1. Any circle member can propose changes
-2. Employees can only propose changes that effect their own work
+2. Members can only propose changes that effect their own work

 ---
 ## Hierarchy vs. Holacracy